syncfusion-content/fileformat-docs/File-Formats/PDF/Create-PDF-file-in-Xamarin.md

 Step 9: Compile and execute the application.
 This will creates a simple PDF document.

-Download the complete working sample from [Create-PDF-file.zip](https://www.syncfusion.com/downloads/support/directtrac/general/ze/CreatePDFSample-1091535413)
+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Getting%20Started/Xamarin/CreatePDFDocument).

 By executing the program, you will get the PDF document as follows.
 <img src="GettingStarted_images/pdf-generation-output.png" alt="Xamarin PDF output" width="100%" Height="Auto"/>